AppsFlyerSDK/appsflyer-adobe-mobile-aep-android-extension/README.md

 <img src="gitresources/AF_Logo_primary_logo.png"  width="400" >

-# AppsFlyer Adobe Mobile Android Kotlin Extension (AEP SDK)
+# AppsFlyer Adobe Mobile Android AEP

 🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com